jeniasivets/menu-guide/README.md

 ## Project Structure
 - `app.js`, `index.html`, `style.css`: The web application
 - `data/`: Embedding metadata for the app
-- `scripts/`: All data pipeline scripts and dish lists to collect and process images
+- `scripts/`: All data pipeline scripts to collect and process images